 My Story

 picture of me

-The picture above is of me during my last week of college.
-I was graduating and had no idea what I was going to do afterwards.
+I was graduating and had no idea what I would do afterward.
 I was not prepared for the challenges, struggles, and overall confusion I was going to face.

-My goal is to help others avoid what I went through.
 Whether you went to college, didn't go, or are just trying to find your path, I hope my story can help you.

+My Story